Object-based high contrast travel time tomography: Forward step

-Next, we consider the two-object case, $N=2$.
-Now the fastest travel path will be either the path using less than two objects, or the path passing through both objects.
-From (\ref{eqn:travel_time_extreme_one_obj}) we know how to compute the travel path/time for the one-object cases, which are $\alphav - \thetav_{1} - \betav$ and $\alphav - \thetav_{2} - \betav$.
-Thus, all we need to do now is to compute two new paths which pass through both $|{\thetav}_{1}|$ and $|{\thetav}_{2}|$, and compare them to the previous results.
+Next, we consider the two object case $N=2$.
+Obviously, there are three possible cases for the travel path, namely, i) not traversing any object, ii) traversing exactly one object, or iii) traversing both objects.
+From (\ref{eqn:travel_time_extreme_one_obj}) we know how to compute the travel path/time in the cases when a single object is traversed.
+Thus, we only need to analyze how to compute the paths which pass through both objects, $|{\thetav}_{1}|$ and $|{\thetav}_{2}|$, in different orders, and then compare them with the previous results.